All Israel

 Fox News reports that President Trump has requested members of his National Security Council to be "on standby" in the White House Situation Room.

-01:01 – U.S.: Deploying additional forces to the Middle East
+01:01 – US: Deploying additional forces to the Middle East

 U.S. Secretary of Defense Pete Hegseth confirmed last night that the United States is sending additional military forces to the Middle East, stating that he had ordered a reinforcement of the region’s “defensive capabilities.”